Necrolesian/morrowind-mod-list/list.md

 This is the biggest and by far the most important of the mesh replacers on this list.
 MOP replaces an enormous number of the game's meshes, with improvements aimed at increasing performance without harming visuals.
 See the description on the Nexus for more information.

-Optional sub-packages include a few textures that work well with the MOP meshes, "Lake Fjalding Anti-Suck" (which improves performance around Lake Fjalding on Solstheim by consolidating many of the meshes in that area), and a couple patches that can be ignored.
+Optional sub-packages include a few textures that work well with the MOP meshes, "Lake Fjalding Anti-Suck" (which improves performance around Lake Fjalding on Solstheim by consolidating many of the meshes in that area), a couple patches that can be ignored, and a patch for Graphic Herbalism that we'll need later (don't install it now, but create a separate installer for it).

 In addition to the core sub-package, install the Better Vanilla Textures and Lake Fjalding Anti-Suck sub-packages.
 (Most of the textures in Better Vanilla Textures will be overwritten by our texture replacers later on, but not all of them will be, so go ahead and install it.)